 Professor, Full Member of Georgian National Academy of Sciences, M. Nodia Institute of Geophysics and Director of European Centre Geodynamical Hazards of High Dams of Council of Europe, Chairman of Georgian National Committee of IUGG

 Filippos Vallianatos is a Professor of Geophysics and Seismology in the School of Environment and Natural Resources Engineering at the Technological Educational Institute of Crete.
 He is the holder of UNESCO Chair of Solid Earth Physics and Geohazards Risk Reduction.
 His research activity Is focused on Solid Earth physics, approaching it using the principles of Complexity Geophysics and Seismology involved in the dynamics of the Earth's crust and by studying the fundamental mechanics of earth processes & geohazards from rock physics to geodynamic scales.
 He has authored or co-authored more than 150 publications in international journals along with many chapters or monographs.

 Professor of Environment and Natural Resources Engineering, Technological Educational Institute of Crete

-Luciano Telesca is a researcher for the Institute of Methodologies for Environmental Analysis of the National Research Council of Italy.
-His activities are focused on complex methods of time series analysis for the study of geophysical and environmental processes, with special emphasis on earthquake processes.
+Luciano Telesca is a research scientist for the Institute of Methodologies for Environmental Analysis of the National Research Council of Italy.
+His research activity is focused on complex methods of time series analysis for the study of geophysical and environmental processes, with special emphasis on earthquake processes.
 He coordinated numerous international bilateral research projects, most of them aimed at the development and application of advanced statistical tools for the understanding of earth processes.
-He was awarded a Professorship by the Chinese Academy of Science in 2015 and has published more than 280 publications in international journal along with several book chapters.
+He was awarded professorship by the Chinese Academy of Sciences.
+He has co-authored more than 280 publications in international journal along with several book chapters.